g-gualeni/QtNoid2/DEVELOPMENT.md

       linking.
 - [ ] Add a test for linking 2 paramters using signals and slot.
 Consider also bidirectional linking.
+- [ ] Test performance using bindings and using signal/slots

 &nbsp;